Dej Mahoney: Family background and education

-Mahoney was born in London of Gambian parentage, one of the three sons of Florence Mahoney and Dr John Mahoney.
+Mahoney was born in London of Gambian Creole parentage, one of the three sons of Florence Mahoney and Dr John Mahoney.
 He was given the name Ayodeji, meaning "double joy", because he was born in the same month that his mother completed her PhD in African history, becoming the first Gambian woman to obtain a doctorate, which she received from the School Oriental African Studies, University of London, in 1963.
 His father, Dr John Andrew Mahoney (1919–2012), was one of the earliest Gambian surgeons trained in the UK in the 1940s, studying medicine at the University of London, where he qualified as a surgeon.

 From 1977 to 1982, Dej Mahoney attended Epsom College, an English boarding-school in Surrey, where he became the first Head of School of African heritage.
 One of his classmates at Epsom was television presenter and journalist Jeremy Vine, who has spoken of re-connecting with Mahoney in recent years.
 Mahoney went on to study at Emmanuel College, Cambridge, and qualified at the Bar as a Harmsworth Award winner.
 He was called to the Bar of England and Wales in 1986.